 If you have sole legal custody of your kids then, theoretically at least, you have the right to make decisions for them in very specific areas.
 However, even if you ultimately get to make certain decisions for your kids, you may still need to consult with your spouse (or ex) before making those decisions.

 (NOTE: Not all states still use the word “custody” in divorce cases.
 Some states, like Illinois, use the term “parental responsibilities” rather than custody.
 One of the parental responsibilities is the ability/right to make major decisions for your kids in the areas of health care, religion, education, and extra-curricular activities.)

 If My Spouse Doesn’t Pay Child Support, Do I Still Have to Let Him/her See the Kids?

 Am I Going to Have to Pay Alimony?
-If So, How Much and For How Long?
+If So, How Much Will I have to Pay and For How Long?

-Can I Get Alimony While the Divorce is Pending?
+Can I Get Alimony While My Divorce is Pending?

 Do I Really Have to Give My Spouse Half of Everything?

 If you live in an equitable distribution state, you will have to split your marital property “equitably.”
 Splitting property "equitably" essentially means that you have to split it fairly.
 The question, of course, is "What does splitting property 'fairly' mean?"

 “Fair” may mean you divide your property 50/50.
 Or, it may mean that you divide it 60/40, 70/30, or in some other proportion.

 If you live in a community property state, you don't have to worry about figuring out what's "fair."
 Community property is generally divided equally (i.e. 50/50).